sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 But when Paul is talking about the seed or children of Abraham, he isn't talking about the Old Covenant or the law.
 Because to be a part of that required circumcision to become a proselite.
 He isn't talking about some kind of "Child of Abraham".

 Bring out the second "Child of Abraham" prop.
 Question: is there any hint in the scripture that Abraham might have two lines of descendants like this?

-- The sand of the sea vs stars of the sky.
-Earthly Jerusalem vs Heavenly Jerusalem.

 Paul specifically calls out those he is ministering to in Corinthians as a "bride": 2 Cor 11:2